simondanielsson/portfolio/README.md

 The portfolio consists of projects in courses at ETH Zürich and the Faculty of Engineering at Lund University, as well as some private projects.
 Each course has been seperated into different directories.

-In the following, a brief overview of some of the main material in the portfolio is provided.
+In the following, a brief overview of some of the main material in the portfolio is presented.
+For more details I refer to the individual folders.

 ### Summary